Crown Point State Historic Site

 Port Henry, Essex Co.

-An important area for bird migration as well as historical events, observe bald eagles, ospreys and a wide array of waterfowl against a backdrop of Colonial battlements at this site near the southern tip of Lake Champlain.
+Crown Point is an important area for bird migration as well as historical events.
+Observe bald eagles, ospreys and a wide array of waterfowl against a backdrop of Colonial battlements at this site near the southern tip of Lake Champlain.
 The site is also well known for its fossils and limestone formations.

 Wildlife to Watch